 Under no circumstances should the boat be sailed with the centreboard fixed in the raised position.
-Use the pin provided to lock the centreboard fully lowered so that even in a "knock down" it remains in place.
+There is a long pin provided to lock the centreboard fully lowered so that even in a "knock down" it remains in place.

 Seating